codegram/ember-forms/README.md

 # Ember Forms [![Build Status](https://secure.travis-ci.org/codegram/ember-forms.png?branch=master)](http://travis-ci.org/codegram/ember-forms)

-Ember forms is a library for Ember.js to assist in the creation of forms and binding them to objects.
+Ember forms is a library for Ember.js to assist in the creation of forms, binding them to objects and extracting their data.

 ## Usage